odoo/documentation/content/legal/terms/enterprise.rst

-When during the Term, the Customer has more Users or uses features that require another Subscription Plan than specified at the time of conclusion of this Agreement, the Customer agrees to pay an extra fee equivalent to the applicable list price (at that time) for the additional Users or the required Subscription Plan, for the remainder of the Term.
+When during the Term, the Customer has more Users or uses features that require another Subscription Plan than specified at the time of conclusion of this Agreement, the Customer agrees to pay an extra fee equivalent to the applicable list price (at the time of the deviation from the specified number of Users or Subscription Plan) for the additional Users or the required Subscription Plan, for the remainder of the Term.

 In addition, services for Covered Extra Modules are charged based on the number of lines of code in these modules.
 When the Customer opts for the maintenance of Covered Extra Modules, the charge